Football Official

 I am the qb and I hand the ball off, and that person hands the ball off and then they toss it back to the qb, can you get a roughing the Passer penalty?????

-Asked by Amy b over 8 years ago
+Asked by Amy b almost 9 years ago

 The foul is roughing the passer, not quarterback.
 NCAA rule defines the passer as: The passer is the player who throws a forward pass.
 He is a passer from the time he releases the ball until the pass is complete, incomplete or intercepted or until he moves to participate in the play.